cds-snc/ircc-rescheduler/README.md

 Since we return server-rendered HTML and we have access to user data on the server, the Rescheduler works with or without client-side JavaScript, [serving users across the widest range of devices](https://digital.canada.ca/2018/08/08/supporting-users-gracefully-degrading-react/).

 The Rescheduler aims to make rescheduling an appointment as simple as possible.
-The technical implications of this are that we capture to smallest amount of data need to and we have minimal external dependencies.
+The technical implications of this are that we capture only the smallest amount of data we need to and we have minimal external dependencies.
 - User data is stored in browser cookies [which expire after a day](https://github.com/cds-snc/ircc-rescheduler/blob/master/src/cookies.js#L2)
 - There is no external database
 - Our one external API call is to [Amazon's Simple Email Service (SES)](https://aws.amazon.com/ses/) (via [Nodemailer](https://github.com/cds-snc/ircc-rescheduler/blob/c4e7d56ac183fb9b555e047a4ef82fff0c1b866b/src/email/sendmail.js#L35-L37)) to send confirmation of requests to users and local immigration offices

 ### Use of third-party services 📮

-We use several third-party services for easier development as well as tracking our application out in the wild
+We use several third-party services for easier development as well as tracking our application out in the wild.

 - [CircleCI](https://circleci.com/) runs automated tests on new pull requests and deploys new containers to the staging environment when new code is merged to the master branch
 - [Heroku](https://www.heroku.com/) watches our repository and builds an app for each pull request so that team members can easily verify correct behaviour of proposed changes (this feature is called [Heroku Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps))
 - [Snyk](https://snyk.io/) scans our [package.json](https://github.com/cds-snc/ircc-rescheduler/blob/master/package.json) file for packages with known vulnerabilities
+- [Webpack Bundle Analyzer](`webpack-bundle-analyzer`) is used to introspect our compiled JavaScript bundle and see the relative size of each of our dependencies—this can be run with `yarn stats`
 - [Sentry](https://sentry.io/for/react/) is used to capture JavaScript runtime exceptions in all environments (locally, on staging, and in production)
   - Additionally, [when our container starts up](https://github.com/cds-snc/ircc-rescheduler/blob/master/entrypoint.sh#L4), the source files from the build (ie, the compiled bundle files) [are uploaded to Sentry](https://github.com/cds-snc/ircc-rescheduler/blob/master/package.json#L28) and tagged as the latest release ([docs here](https://docs.sentry.io/clients/javascript/sourcemaps/)).
-Errors caught in each environment are sent back to Sentry with information about the release they came from, and -- because we have uploaded our sourcemaps -- Sentry is often able to identify the root of the error for easier debugging.
+Errors caught in each environment are sent back to Sentry with information about the release they came from, and—because we have uploaded our sourcemaps—Sentry is often able to identify the root of the error for easier debugging.
 - [Google Analytics](https://marketingplatform.google.com/about/analytics/) logs data on pageviews and user behaviour in our production service

 ### Automated tests 👩‍🔬

-All new pull requests on GitHub have a suite of tests run against them
+All new pull requests on GitHub have a suite of tests run against them.

 - [Pa11y](http://pa11y.org/): These build the app, loads a set of pages, and runs an accessibility audit on each page
 - [Jest](https://jestjs.io/): Unit tests to verify correct internal logic for components
 - [Puppeteer](https://pptr.dev/): End-to-end tests using headless Chrome with JS disabled that build the app and then run from beginning to the end without client-side JavaScript